 Bright Ideas: Energizing Innovative Lessons

 Bright Ideas, a grant program sponsored by the Irwin EMC Foundation and Irwin EMC, your Touchstone Energy Cooperative, awards teachers money for innovative lessons and projects to energize learning in their students in the classroom.
 The Bright Ideas program distributes money as grants of up to $1,000 for teachers who teach grades K-12 at public or private schools located Berrien, Ben Hill, Irwin, Tift, Turner or Wilcox Counties.
 Grants are not for professional development.
 Requests for technology must be clearly defined.
-Purchases of iPads, e-readers or computers are discouraged.
+Purchases of iPads, e-readers or computers are strongly discouraged.

 - Any teacher who teaches grades pre-K-12 at any public or private school in Berrien, Ben Hill, Irwin, Tift, Turner or Wilcox Counties is eligible to apply for a Bright Ideas grant.